 How to Attract Toads

 Attracting toads to your garden mostly involves creating the right kind of habitat for toads.
-If you keep this in mind, you will have no problem getting a toad to take up residence.
+If you keep this in mind, you’ll have no problem getting a toad to take up residence.

 Cover from predators – Toads are a tasty meal for many animals.
 Snakes, birds and the occasional house pet will kill and eat toads.
 Provide plenty of foliage and slightly elevated areas where toads can stay safe.